Meigs County License Hearing Guide

 After Criminal Case Concludes

-• Fees: Pay all reinstatement fees required by the BMV.
+• Pay a reinstatement fee to the BMV.

-• SR-22 Insurance Requirement: You will likely be required to obtain SR-22 insurance, which is a certificate of financial responsibility, for a specified period.
+• SR-22 Insurance Requirement: You will likely need to obtain SR-22 insurance, which is a certificate of financial responsibility, for a specified period.

 Special Programs